 Do your gifted learners use the complexity tool of “multiple perspectives” to analyze stories, problems, and historical events?
 Here’s a TED Talk (link here in case you can’t see the video below) about real-life multiple perspectives that will make your students (and you!) reconsider basic assumptions:

-When I show my students a video like this, I ask them to delve deeper using their thinking tools.
-Here’s the typical procedure:
+When I show my students a video like this, I ask them to delve deeper using the depth and complexity thinking tools.
+Here’s one possible procedure:

-- Students create a combination of depth and complexity tools that matches their interpretation of the video.
+- Students then create a combination of depth and complexity tools that matches their interpretation of the video.
 For this video, students might come up with:

 - Students then spend time generating examples from other disciplines that match their statement.
 This is a deductive thinking exericse.
 I explain that process a bit more in this article, too.